qureai/qureai.github.io/_posts/2017-09-08-building-visualisations.md

 But there's a slight problem with occluding patches in a systematic way in regular grids.
 Often the object that is to be identified gets occluded in parts resulting in inappropriate decision by the network.

-These sort of situations were better tackled in the [LIME paper](https://arxiv.org/pdf/1602.04938v1.pdf)<sup>3</sup> that came out in 2016.
+These sort of situations were better tackled in the [LIME paper](https://arxiv.org/abs/1602.04938)<sup>3</sup> that came out in 2016.
 LIME isn't specifically about computer vision but as such for any classifier.
 I'll explain how LIME works for vision techniques explicitly  and leave the rest for your reading.
 Instead of occluding systematic patches at regular intervals, input image is divided into component superpixels.
 A superpixel is a grouping of adjacent pixels which are of similar intensities.
 Thus grouping by superpixels ensures an object, composed of of similar pixel intensities, is a single superpixel component in itself.

 The algorithm for generating heatmap goes as follows
 <hr>
 1. Image is segmented into component superpixels
 2. Generate k samples by
-    - Randomly activating some of the component superpixels
+    - Randomly activating some of the component superpixels.
+Activating a superpixel implies retaining intensities in superpixel to original values
-    - For non-activated superpixels, replace each superpixel with its corresponding average intensity
+    - For non-activated superpixels, replace each superpixel component with corresponding average intensity of all pixels in the superpixel
 3. Generate predictions for each of the samples
-4. Fit a simple regression using k points -  features being activation (or non-activation) of superpixels in a sample and the predictions as the target.
+4. Fit a simple regression using k points -  features being activation (or non-activation) of superpixels (1 if a superpixel is activated in the sample, 0 otherwise) in a sample and corresponding prediction for the sample as target.
 5. Use the weights of each superpixel feature to generate final heatmap

 <hr>